 In 2013, with LAFCo approval, the District expanded service outside District boundaries to serve the Caltrans Tom Lantos Tunnels which were constructed to replace California Coastal Route 1 located along the Devil's Slide area between Pacifica and Montara.
 The District provides water service for fire suppression in the tunnels and to the Operations and Maintenance Center on the south end of the tunnels, to public water fountains and limited landscaping.
 Otherwise, the District has very few service connections on lands that are outside Pacifica's municipal boundary.
-Recently, however, property owners of Shamrock Ranch, a 200-acre parcel at the southern end of Pacifica which includes a dog kennel, boarding facility, and two residences, have recently inquired about connection to the District.
+Recently, however, property owners of Shamrock Ranch, a 200-acre parcel at the southern end of Pacifica which includes a dog kennel, boarding facility, and two residences, have been in discussions with the District to execute an agreement with the District to provide water service to their property subject to approval of LAFCo.